 2-4 Tbsp.
 Butter (Gram’s recipe actually called for paraffin wax but I opted for butter)

 Mix the confectioner’s sugar, vanilla, coconut and egg white together.
 Roll into small balls and let stand for ½ hour.

 Meanwhile melt the chocolate and butter over a double boiler.
-When the chocolate is cool dips the coconut balls into the chocolate, Set the balls on a cooling rake to harden.
+When the chocolate is cool dips the coconut balls into the chocolate, Set the balls on a cooling rack to harden.
 Once the balls cooled store in a cool place or in the refrigerator.

 The flavor comes out if the coconut candies are allowed to sit for a day or so.
-I imagine if you used fresh coconut candies these would be even better.
+I imagine if you used fresh coconut these candies would be even better.